pylipp/financeager/README.md

 ### Client-server or serverless mode?

 You can run `financeager` as a client-server or a serverless application (default).
-This can be controlled by the configuration file at `~/.config/financeager/config`.
+This can be controlled by a configuration file (default path is `~/.config/financeager/config`, however you can specify a custom path by passing it along with the `-C`/`--config` command line option).

 In either mode, you can configure frontend options, that is the name of the default category (assigned when omitting the category option when e.g. adding an entry) and the date format (string that `datetime.strptime` understands; note the double percent).